What is plate tectonics?

 The final type of plate boundary, transform boundaries, exist where plates move sideways in relation to each other.
 It’s the slip-sliding motion of plate boundaries that triggers many earthquakes.
 California's San Andreas Fault, where the North American and Pacific tectonic plates grind past each other with a mostly horizontal motion, is one famous example of a transform boundary.

-Tectonic plates move at a rate of one to two inches (three to five centimeters) per year, according to National Geographic.
+Tectonic plates move at a rate of one to 2 inches (3 to 5 centimeters) per year, according to National Geographic.
 That's about as fast as your fingernails grow!

 Because Earth is spherical, its tectonic or lithospheric plates are fractured into dozens of curved sections.
 (Imagine it like a cracked egg shell.)
 Each plate ranges from a few hundred to thousands of kilometers in size, according to the U.S. Geological Service (USGS), and depending on its size, is categorized as "major," "minor" or "micro."